alescicluna/alescicluna.github.io/sample_page_c.md

 ### 2. Results:

-The best algorithm and the one with the most balanced results was, in general, Random Forest, which had the best results together with the dataset with less hyperparameters.
-This was a valuable model to limitate false negatives, even at the price of having very high false positives.
+The best algorithm and the one with the most balanced results was, in general, Random Forest, which had the best results together with the dataset with less hyperparameters. ...
-It achieved 99 per cent recall on the test set (the indicator of greatest interest to us).
-This means that the model is correct 99% of the time of not missing out any positive label.
-Specifically, the model was trained on the dataset with the least feature selection.

 ### 3. Impact: